-Coaching draws upon a variety of approaches and principles, influenced by disciplines such as social psychology, adult learning, neuroscience, and psychotherapy.
+Coaching draws upon a variety of approaches and principles, influenced by disciplines such as psychology, adult learning and psychotherapy.
 It supports personal development and provides a flexible, collaborative space for individuals to gain self-awareness and work towards meaningful growth.
 Whether the focus is on specific goals or deeper personal insight, it can be a valuable tool for positive change.

 After graduating in 2000, I began my career in creative and administrative roles before training as an English Language teacher.
 I went on to work in international colleges in New Zealand, before returning to the UK in 2006 to complete a Postgraduate Certificate in Post-Compulsory Education.

-For the last 20 years I have held various roles in education, leadership and management across the charitable and adult and higher education sectors, designing curriculum for a range of subject areas and working with partners and stakeholders.
+For the last 20 years I have held various roles in education across the charitable, adult and higher education sectors, designing curriculum for a range of subject areas and working with partners and stakeholders.
 I have co-created leadership and staff development programmes and delivered bespoke training.
 I worked with Exeter UNESCO City to co-design their Introduction to Biblio-Counselling Skills Programme, quality checked by the NCPS.

 In addition to the qualifications and training listed below, I commit to completing 32 hours of Continuing Professional Development every year (in line with the requirements of the European Mentoring and Coaching Council (EMCC)).